hms-dbmi-cellenics/cellenics-utils/README.md

 Manages experiment's data and configuration.
 See `biomage experiment --help` for more details.

-#### experiment ls

-List available experiments data in a given environment.
-See `biomage experiment ls --help` for more information, parameters and default values.

-Example: list experiment files in `production`:

-    biomage experiment ls production

 #### experiment compare

 Compares experiment settings accros development/staging/production environments. **Note** it needs inframock running in order to work.